 I try to confine myself in SoTW to music I enjoy and admire.
 I figure there’s so much great music waiting to be praised, why occupy ourselves with anything else?
 But I admit that this week, it’s not the music but the story behind it that moves me.
-Next Sunday night begins Holocaust Day, and here’s the stranger-than-fiction story of a Jewish composer from Eastern Europe.
+Holocaust Day just ended, and here’s the stranger-than-fiction story of a Jewish composer from Eastern Europe.

 The personal odyssey of Mieczyslaw Weinberg (1919–1996) is emblematic of that of the Jewish people in the 20th century, not only for the trials and tribulations he underwent (although there were more of them than can be grasped), but because of the wholly bizarre, tortuous and miraculous course of events.

 Before we get started with this tragic saga, a word about the man’s names.
 In Polish (i.e. prior to his move to the USSR), his name was rendered as ‘Mieczysław Wajnberg’.
 In the Russian it became ‘Моисей Самуилович Вайнберг’ (Moisey Samuilovich Vaynberg).
 In the Yiddish theater of antebellum Warsaw he was known as Moishe Weinberg (Yiddish: משה װײַנבערג).
 Among close friends he would also go by his Polish diminutive ‘Metek’.
 Re-transliteration of his surname from the Cyrillic alphabet (Вайнберг) back into the Latin alphabet produced a variety of spellings, including ‘Weinberg’, ‘Vainberg’, and ‘Vaynberg’.
 The form ‘Weinberg’, an English-language rendition of this common Jewish surname, is now the most frequently used form.